A lot or a little?

 Is it any good?

-Visually lush and striking (produced by some of the same people who made Thief of Bagdad, this version is in sharp contrast with the Disney animated movie, and has a real sense of the danger in the jungle and the different kinds of dangers in the "civilized" village.
+Visually lush and striking (it was produced by some of the same people who made Thief of Bagdad), this version is in sharp contrast to the Disney animated movie.
+It has a real sense of the danger in the jungle and the different kinds of dangers in the "civilized" village.

 Like other "fish out of water" stories, this movie provides an opportunity to deconstruct "civilization" a bit by looking at it from the perspective of an outsider.
 Mowgli compares of the values of the "wolf-pack" and the "man-pack," and finds it hard to understand why someone would take something of no inherent value (money) in exchange for something of value (a knife), or why someone would kill an animal to display its hide.
 Children will enjoy Mowgli's ability to talk to animals, and the way he treats them with respect and affection.
 He is clearly more at home with the animals than he is with the humans.